AndroidJamSriLanka/VOCA/README.md

 ####Solution-
 ##VOCA - Dictionary App with Vocabulary Builder

-* User can search for a meaning of a word and automatically searched word adds to the Vocabulary List.
+* User can search for a meaning of a word and searched word adds to the Vocabulary List automatically.
 * User can view the vocabulary list and be familiar with the words.
 * User can take quizzes to evaluate their knowledge.
 (Quizzes are made from the vocabulary list)
 * Words are rated automatically according to the quizzes and display the rating result with the world.
 Therefor user can identify how they are familiar with each word.